-- The supervisor should use available information to assess the main ML/FT vulnerabilities and risks to the insurance sector in their jurisdiction and address them accordingly.
-Such risk assessments may provide for recommendations on the allocation of responsibilities and resources at the jurisdictional level based on a comprehensive and up-to-date understanding of the vulnerabilities and risks.
-A risk assessment should take into account potential risks arising from cross-border transactions.
+- The supervisor should use available information to assess the main ML/FT risks to the insurance sector in their jurisdiction and address them accordingly.
+Such risk assessments may provide for recommendations on the allocation of responsibilities and resources at the jurisdictional level based on a comprehensive and up-to-date understanding of the risks.
 These are not static assessments.
-They will change over time, depending on how circumstances develop, and how threats evolve.
-For this reason risk assessments should be undertaken on a regular basis. - 22.1.5 The supervisor should consider the potential ML/FT risks alongside other risk assessments (including governance and market conduct) arising from its wider duties and be aware of the relevance of ML/FT to the duties it carries out in respect of other ICPs and standards. - 22.1.6 When a jurisdiction-wide threat assessment has been conducted, the supervisor should have access to it.
-The supervisor should participate in such an assessment to improve its understanding of the vulnerabilities and risks.
+They will change over time, depending on how circumstances develop, and how risks evolve.
+For this reason risk assessments should be undertaken on a regular basis and kept up to date. - 22.1.5 The supervisor should consider the potential ML/FT risks alongside other risk assessments (including governance and market conduct) arising from its wider duties and be aware of the relevance of ML/FT to the duties it carries out in respect of other ICPs and standards. - 22.1.6 When a jurisdiction-wide risk assessment has been conducted, the supervisor should have access to it and take account of it.
+The supervisor should participate in such an assessment to inform the assessment and also to improve its understanding of the risks.

-&lt;sup>67 Provisions that allow a policy to be cancelled within a stipulated timeframe and the premiums paid to be refunded (in some jurisdictions these are known as "free look").
+&lt;sup>82 Provisions that allow a policy to be cancelled within a stipulated timeframe and the premiums paid to be refunded (in some jurisdictions these are known as "free look").